Desvenlafaxine

 Desvenlafaxine may dilate your pupils (widen the dark centres of your eyes).
 This can trigger a glaucoma attack.
 Before taking Desvenlafaxine, consult your doctor if you have glaucoma.

 Desvenlafaxine may cause seizures.
-If you’ve ever had a seizure, tell your doctor before taking Desvenlafaxine.
+If you have ever had a seizure, tell your doctor before taking Desvenlafaxine.

 Take Desvenlafaxine exactly as prescribed by your healthcare practitioner.
 Take Desvenlafaxine once a day, about the same time every day.
 Desvenlafaxine can be taken with or without food.
-Swallow Desvenlafaxine pills whole and with drink.
+Swallow the medicine as a whole with water.

 It should be swallowed whole with fluid and not divided, crushed, chewed, or dissolved.

-Desvenlafaxine doesn't typically cause weight gain for most people.
-In very rare case, people taking it experience weight changes (gain or loss) of less than 2 kgs.
+Desvenlafaxine typically does not cause weight gain for most people.
+In very rare cases, people taking it experience weight changes (gain or loss) of less than 2 kgs.

 Common side effects of Desvenlafaxine may include nausea, dizziness, insomnia (sleep problems), constipation, sleepiness, loss of appetite, anxiety and male sexual dysfunction disorders.